PubMed ID: 16433927

 - The intervention group showed a small reduction in both SBP and DBP, more pronounced at six months and statistically significant for DBP at six months using the adjusted model

-In West Africa the lower the salt intake, the lower the blood pressure.
+In West Africa the lower the salt intake, the lower the BP.
 It would appear that a reduction in the average salt intake in the whole community may lead to a small but significant reduction in population SBP.

 - The salt-lowering intervention was effective in the treatment group but the control group also had lower sodium excretion during the trial

-- These results may have limited use in other populations since the mean baseline DBP in both groups was already below recommended levels (77 intervention; 76 control) and the mean body mass index (21) in both groups was low
+- These results may have limited use in other populations since the mean baseline DBP in both groups was already below recommended levels (77 intervention; 76 control) and the mean BMI (21) in both groups was low

 - The population studied was rural African communities where the people are predominantly non-hypertensive and whose salt intake is lower than that found in most western countries.